Updated: 11th Oct 2010: this restaurant is closed according to Urbanspoon.

 After all, with almost 200-seat dining room, Circa is the largest restaurant on Granville.
 It is perhaps even the largest restaurant of its style in Vancouver.
 The restaurant is build from the ground up.
 One would have thought that Circa is built on an existing building but no, it was built out from an old parking lot.
 This allows the restaurant to have an unrestricted free hand in the design of a restaurant that allows them to redefine the dining experience.

-Spread over the main and mazzanine floors, there are seven distinctly different sections and able to accomodate comfortably after work socials, intimate dining and large group functions.
+Spread over the main and mezzanine floors, there are seven distinctly different sections and able to accommodate comfortably after work socials, intimate dining and large group functions.
 We were drawn to the high ceiling, and walls dominated by white columns, gold leaf edges and elaborate woodwork.
 In short it was a perfect place to wind down a tough week at work in an intimate environment.

 Service was excellent and timing was perfect.
 We like it when the wait staff came by at the right moment when we are ready.
 You know sometimes how awkward it is when you need more time to peruse the menu and they came by again and again asking if we are ready.
 LOL!